piranna/piranna.github.io/_drafts/Beyond-the-Browser-Running-mediasoup-client-in-Node.js-as-a-Headless-WebRTC-Endpoint.md

 Publishing the handler as Free Software also provides advantages that go beyond code reuse.
 It allows other developers to:

-- inspect the implementation;
+- inspect the implementation
-- validate its assumptions;
+- validate its assumptions
-- test it with different WebRTC runtimes;
+- test it with different WebRTC runtimes
-- report compatibility problems;
+- report compatibility problems
-- contribute missing functionality;
+- contribute missing functionality
-- build integrations that the original use case never anticipated.
+- or build integrations that the original use case never anticipated

 That external validation is particularly valuable for a compatibility layer: a handler can achieve complete coverage against its own tests and still encounter behaviour differences between runtime implementations, libwebrtc versions, operating systems or real mediasoup deployments.
-On the other hand, Open development increases the number and diversity of environments in which those assumptions can be exercised.
+On the other hand, open development increases the number and diversity of environments in which those assumptions can be exercised.

 The project is therefore not Open Source merely because the code happens to be
 generic: it is Open Source because openness is part of how a runtime adapter becomes **trustworthy**.
+Reports from other runtimes, platforms and real mediasoup integrations are especially valuable.

 ## Design Philosophy